Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 You will be deploying infrastructure on AWS which will have an associated cost.
 If you're attending an AWS event, credits will be provided.
 When you're done with the workshop, [follow the steps at the very end of the instructions](#workshop-cleanup) to make sure everything is cleaned up and avoid unnecessary charges.

-## Let's Begin!

-### Important Note please read:
+### IMPORTANT: Environment Variables:

-1.This workshop makes use of **environment variables** throughout
+The instructions in this workshop make use of **environment variables** throughout.
 Whenever you see a command or instruction containg <b>$SOME_VARIABLE</b> this refers to the content of an environment variable.
 These variables will be set by scripts which you will be asked to execute as you progress.

 In order to set the environment variables we will ask you to *source* them from a file called *.environ*.
 This file will be created later in the instructions.
 Whenever you open a new shell or terminal window you will need to repeat this by executing **$ source .environ**